VihaanGowda/synbase/README.txt

 2023 - 2024 FBLA Coding and Programming Submission (Synbase)

-** Download the .py file included in the repository and run with python version 3.11+ installed **
+** Download the entire file included in the repository and run with python version 3.11+ installed | Do not alter contents of file **

 Created by Vihaan Gowda, Aditya Shukla, Vishal Naveen